Erimelowo/OpenVR-Dynamic-Resolution/README.md

 - `minGpuTimeThreshold`: If GPU time in milliseconds is below this value, don't change resolution.
 Useful to avoid messing with resolution in the SteamVR void or during loading screens.

-- `resIncreaseMin`: How many % to increase resolution when we have GPU headroom regardless of how much.
+- `resIncreaseMin`: How many static % to increase resolution when we have GPU or VRAM headroom.

-- `resDecreaseMin`: How many % to decrease resolution when GPU time is too high regardless of by how much.
+- `resDecreaseMin`: How many static % to decrease resolution when GPU time or VRAM is too high.

 - `resIncreaseScale`: How much to increase resolution depending on GPU frametime headroom available